 Isokinetic ratio (%) = (actual sampling flow rate ÷ required sampling flow rate) × 100.

 If the mean actual isokinetic ratio during the sampling at the sampling plane differs by more than -5 to +15% the measurement is not valid.
-This is stated in Standard BS EN 13284-1 for determining the low range mass concentration of dust.
+This is stated in the standard EN 13284-1 for determining the low range mass concentration of dust.

 If the sampling velocity is less than the isokinetic ratio (usually expressed as a percentage), the actual volume sampled will be less than it should be.